5 Signs You’re in a Toxic Relationship & How to Cope with it

 1. Constant Criticism and Belittlement

 There is a big difference between a partner helping you grow and a partner tearing you down.
 Ms. Lovleena explains that over time, repeated criticism wears you down.
 Your partner keeps questioning your choices and feelings until you believe their version of you more than your own.
-These are classic signs of toxic relationship dynamics where you are made to feel small.
+These are classic signs of toxic relationship dynamics where you are made to feel small, and this emotional erosion can sometimes contribute to depression.

 2. Emotional Manipulation and Gaslighting